October Cricket Diary 2016

 However, there is a fine line between too much and too little.

-If you have not had your soils tested for some time, then do so at the earliest possible chance.
-Soil tests commonly carried out fall into two categories: Physical & Chemical.
+Soil Analysis: - If you have not had your soils tested for some time, then do so at the earliest possible chance.
+Soil tests commonly carried out fall into two categories: Physical and Chemical.

 The physical analysis of soil reveals its texture, the amount of organic matter present, the rate of which the water passes through the soil profiles and the pore spaces within the soil.

-The chemical analysis produces information on soil acidity and alkalinity, the amount of mineral nutrients available for the grass plant to take up and the amount of toxins that may be harmful to the turf.
+The Chemical analysis produces information on soil acidity & alkalinity, the amount of mineral nutrients available for the grass plant to take up and the amount of toxins that may be harmful to the turf.

-Depending on how much thatch is removed, where necessary clean off all the thatch debris after each pass.
+Depending on how much thatch is removed, where necessary, clean off all the thatch debris after each pass.
 The square can then be over sown using a suitable grass seed mixture; do not be frightened to try out new cultivars.
-Sowing rates now range between 35-50 grammes per square metre.
+Sowing rates now range between 35-50 g per square metre.
 In essence, you are aiming to establish new grasses into your square.

-Cricket Square:- Aeration is also a key operation to help improve the condition of the soil after a season's play.
-Soil compaction is often the main contributing factor to poor grass growth; the lack of air in the soil profile inhibits many beneficial activities such as water movement and retaining Microbial Organisms.
-A programme of de-compacting the soil is essential, preferably using a pedestrian powered vertical aerator, to re-introduce some porosity into the profile.
+Soil compaction is often the main contributing factor to poor grass growth; the lack of air in the soil profile inhibits many beneficial activities such as water movement and retaining microbial organisms.
+A programme to decompact the soil is essential, preferably using a pedestrian powered vertical aerator, to re-introduce some porosity into the profile.
 Solid tine, hollow coring and linear aeration are a number of methods being used to aerate soil profiles.

 These operations tend to be carried out on a frequency basis depending on the type and size of the tines being used.
 However, there are a number of groundsmen who never aerate their cricket squares; they believe that the aeration holes formed can cause a weakness/stress line in the clay profile that could eventually break, causing problems with the pitches.
 They believe that the clay's ability to shrink and swell provides the necessary voids to promote root growth.